-Substitute House Bill No. 6943 seeks to strengthen tenant protections in Connecticut by amending various sections of the general statutes that govern landlord-tenant relationships.
-Key provisions of the bill require landlords to provide receipts for cash payments and to offer tenants a ledger of charges and payments upon request.
-It also prohibits rental agreements from including clauses that waive tenant rights or impose unfair conditions, such as allowing landlords to evict tenants without court orders or imposing excessive late fees.
-A significant addition is the requirement for landlords to give at least 45 days' written notice before increasing rent, along with information about the tenant's right to dispute the increase through a fair rent commission.
+Substitute House Bill No. 6943 seeks to strengthen tenant protections in Connecticut by amending various sections of the general statutes governing landlord-tenant relationships.
+Key provisions include a requirement for landlords to provide tenants with receipts for cash payments and an accounting of charges and payments upon request.
+The bill also prohibits rental agreements from containing clauses that waive tenant rights or impose unfair conditions, such as allowing landlords to evict tenants without court orders or imposing excessive late fees.
+A significant new requirement mandates that landlords give written notice of any rent increase at least 45 days in advance, along with information about the tenant's right to dispute the increase through a fair rent commission, where applicable.

 Statutes affected: Raised Bill: